MeharamSal/configure-ad/README.md

 </p>
 <p>
 After Restarting Client one and logging in as orginial user,join it to the domain.
+Your computer will restart if done Correctly.
 </p>
 <br />